JonBetts/CM0102-Starter-Kit/README.md

 -   You don't need to use any of the standard shortcuts that get added when CM gets installed.
 Always use the Starter Kit and you'll be grand.
 If you have any issues because you've been running the game outside of this package then there isn't too much I can do to help.
 -   As stated earlier, please, please do not install the game anywhere but the default folder that the installer selects, otherwise nothing will work.
--   On Windows XP and 7, DO NOT eject the CD image manually (i.e. via the Windows context menu).
+-   On Windows XP, Vista and 7, DO NOT eject the CD image manually (i.e. via the Windows context menu).
 You won't be able to use the Starter Kit again until you restart your computer.
 It's a minor bug with the virtual drive application I've used.
 -   This is an important one!
 If you are using Nick's Patcher integrated within the kit, the patcher settings won't stay applied when restarting the game from the in-game main menu.
 To keep playing with Nick's Patcher applied, you will need to 'Exit Game' and then launch the game again via the Starter Kit.

 ## Troubleshooting

 The Starter Kit was made to limit the number of issues you get when setting CM 01/02 up.
 However, different setups and operating systems may result in unforeseen issues.
-One thing I've come across on Windows XP/8/10 is when your resolution isn't set to some scale of 800x600, it doesn't like starting up in windowed mode ("cannot initialise graphics bla bla").
+One thing I've come across is when your resolution isn't set to some scale of 800x600, it doesn't like starting up in windowed mode ("cannot initialise graphics bla bla").
 What I mean is, your main screen resolution (both height and width) have to be the same multiple of the original 800x600 pixels for it to run windowed.
 I.e. if your resolution's height is 1600 pixels, then the width has to be 1200 (both of them have twice (x2) the amount of pixels than the original 800 by 600).
 If this all sounds too complex, just try changing your screen resolution in the Windows settings until one of them runs with CM 01/02 windowed!
 Or just run it full screen.
 If that doesn't work, you may have some DirectX files missing, so try installing them from the following link: https://www.microsoft.com/en-gb/download/details.aspx?id=35
+I have also noticed an issue in full screen mode on XP and Vista - I believe there are fixes for this on the forum somewhere (it's been an issue with CM for a long time), so just have a hunt there if you end up coming across it.

 ## Future improvements